jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 All calls to our `Api.js` file would resolve a promise with an example of successful response.
 With this single reusable line of code, our `<App />` component is mocked.

-Note we can put this line whereever we want in the file.
+Note we can put this line wherever we want in the file.
 It uses code hoisting.
 Behind this obscure expression is a very simple concept: all code "hoisted" would appear at the very beginning of the file.
 It prevents some `require` resolution conflicts.

 Launching our tests again gives us another error: